Terradue/doc-developer-sandbox/source/developer/debug-multinode.rst

 Recap
 =====

-* We executed a multi-node workflow,
+#.
+We executed a multi-node workflow,
-* We used the Oozie Web Console to debug it.
+#.
+We used the Oozie Web Console to debug it.

 Files used in this Hands-On
 ===========================

-Refer to files used in the :doc:`Hands-On Exercise 6 <multinode>`
+Refer to files used in the exercise :doc:`a multi-node workflow <multinode>`